erp12/clojush-playground/README.md

 ## Exercising Instructions

 One difficult aspect of implementing a PushGP system is creating the many stack instructions.
-What separates the Push language from other non-turing complete stack machines is the use of an `exec` stack which holds the programs code and can be used to implement self-modifying logic for expression conditional control flow, iteration, and other wacky stuff.
-To assist developers in the writing of `exec` stack instructions (and all other instruction) the playground provides utility for running the Clojush instruction on handwritten states.
+A key feature of the Push langauge is the `exec` stack which holds the programs code and is modified by instructions to express conditional control flow, iteration, and other wacky self-modifying logic.

+To assist developers in the writing of the common `exec` stack instructions (or any Clojush instruction) the playground provides utilities for running the Clojush instruction on arbirary Push states.
 If Clojush is your reference implementation, this can be used to generate unit tests for your PushGP implementation.

 To perform a single step of program execution, use `exercise-instruction-1`.
 The first argument is the instruction's symbol and the second is a Push state in the form of a